Geovane Jesus: Debut for Cruzeiro

 2022 in a 1–0 win for Cruzeiro against Londrina Esporte Clube.
 Just a few days later he scored his first league goal on 30 April 2022 against Chapecoense.

 Serie B title

 Jesus played 27 times in the league and 40 times across all competitions as Cruzeiro won the Brazilian Série B title and gained promotion to Série A during the 2022 season.
 He was predominantly used at right-back.
 He scored in what would become his final match for Cruzeiro on 6 November 2022 as Cruzeiro won 3–2 against CSA to crown their promotion and relegate their opponents.

 FC Dallas

 In December 2022 it was confirmed the player would take an international roster slot for FC Dallas of MLS, signing a contract through 2026 with an option for a further year.
 He made his MLS debut on February 26, 2023 against Minnesota United FC.
+Jesus missed the entire 2024 season recovering from a torn ACL.
+It was announced on February 26, 2025 that he would also miss the entire 2025 season following a second surgery to his injured knee.